blacklightpy/vaultofknowledge/World Exploration/Literature/Origin of Writing.md

 ## Elements of Phonetic Articulation
 - Consonants (In articulatory phonetics, a consonant is a speech sound that is articulated with complete or partial closure of the vocal tract)
-- Vowels (A vowel is a speech sound that is articulated without anty stricture in the vocal tract)
+- Vowels (A vowel is a speech sound that is articulated without any stricture in the vocal tract)
 - Syllables (A syllable is a unit of organization for a sequence of speech sounds, which form the building blocks of spoken words)

 ## Types of languages
 - Logoconsonantal scripts (Scripts in which graphemes could be extended phonetically according to the consonants of the words they represent, ignoring the vowels)
-- Logosyllabic scripts (These are scripts in which the graphemes represent morphemes, often polysyllabic morphemes, but when extended phoentically represent single syllables)
+- Logosyllabic scripts (These are scripts in which the graphemes represent morphemes, often polysyllabic morphemes, but when extended phonetically represent single syllables)
 - Logosyllabry (It is a syllabry consisting of logosyllabic characters)

 - Alphabets: Consists of consonants and vowels